GTAmodding/gta3script-specs/SPECIFICATION.md

 TODO what about commands that do not produce compare flag changes but may appear in a conditional statement TODO timera timerb
 TODO shall should must etc
+TODO casing of filenames should not matter
+TODO better name for what we are calling require statements